Dishonour Cheques | Cheque Dishonour

 INTRODUCTION

-Such person cheque dishonour shall be deemed to have committed an offence and shall be punishable with imprisonment for a term, which may extend to two year, or with fine, which may extend to twice the amount of the cheque or with both.
+Such person cheque dishonour shall be deemed to have committed an offense and shall be punishable with imprisonment for a term, which may extend to two years, or with a fine, which may extend to twice the amount of the cheque or with both.
+Under the cheque bounce law in Pakistan, issuing a dishonoured cheque for repayment of liability may lead to criminal prosecution.

 WHAT CONSTITUTES AN OFFENCE

-1. Such cheque should have been presented to the bank within a period of six months of the date of on which it is drawn or within the period of its validity, which ever is earlier; and
+1. Such a cheque should have been presented to the bank within a period of six months of the date on which it was drawn or within the period of its validity, whichever is earlier; this period is commonly referred to as the cheque validity period in Pakistan or cheque bounce validity period in Pakistan.

 2. The payee or holder in due course of such cheque should have made a demand for the payment of the said amount of money by giving a notice, in writing, to the drawer of the cheque within thirty days of the receipt of the information by him from the bank regarding the return of the cheque unpaid; and